 - E-wallets (Skrill, Neteller, MuchBetter, Payz): Can offer faster cashouts and added privacy, though some bonus terms restrict e-wallet deposits.

 When choosing, compare withdrawal speed, fees, verification friction, and mobile usability.
-Trustly and Apple Pay can be convenient for app-first play, while PayPal is often considered a strong option for quick, controlled payouts where it’s supported.
+Trustly and Apple Pay can be convenient for app-first play, while PayPal is often chosen for controlled payouts where it’s supported.
+For a broader view of how tap-to-pay and mobile checkout is evolving (and why some operators are refining payment flows), see Apple opening Tap to Pay to more apps.

 Pros and Cons with Maestro